-Are there more character strengths than listed on your site?
+Are there more character strengths than those listed on your site?

-Yes, there are many more individual character strengths than we have listed.
-We’ve selected some of the best-studied strengths across all three dimensions of character.
-There’s probably no list that’s exhaustive because character is not one-size-fits-all; we encourage teachers, students, and families to think about what’s right for them.
+Yes, there are many more individual character strengths than we have profiled we’ve just selected some of those that are the best-studied.
+Because character is not one-size-fits-all, there’s probably no list that’s exhaustive.
+We encourage teachers, students, and families to think about what’s right for them.
 What strengths are important to you and your community?

 Do you offer measures of character for summative assessment?

-No, we don’t offer summative character assessment.
+No, we don’t offer summative character assessments.
 Why not?
 There are several reasons.
-For instance, character measures are often too easy to fake, and we think that assessing character for a grade undermines the idea of character as intrinsically good for the student and others.
-Read more in this op-ed and this academic paper.
+For instance, measures of character are often too easy to fake, and we think that assessing it for a grade undermines the idea of character as intrinsically good for the student and for others.
+Read more in this op-ed.

 Doesn’t success depend on things other than character?

 I have a program that develops character.
-Can we partner?
 Can you evaluate it?

-I or my organization want to include your [visuals, strengths, information] in my [curriculum, training, presentation].
+I want to include your [visuals, strengths, information] in my [curriculum, training, presentation].
 Is there copyright?
 What do I need to do?

 It’s our goal to make our work as widely accessible as possible.
 To that end, you’re welcome to use and distribute our materials to your staff or colleagues for non-commercial purposes.
 Similarly, if you’d like to share them on a blog or other public forum, that’s great, too.
 All of our materials are under copyright, so we ask that you credit us and respect the following limitations: Please don’t take our work and 1) claim it’s your own, 2) misrepresent or misconstrue it and then claim the ideas came from us, or 3) attempt to make money from it in any way.
 If you wish to distribute our content for commercial purposes, please contact us.
 Thanks!